 Coverage analysis is most often performed on source code, especially when using automated tools for the analysis.
 One major benefit of analyzing source code is that this often makes it easier to modify tests to produce 100% coverage (though these tests should still be written to test any relevant requirement(s), not just to produce coverage!) - while most testers can analyze source code to improve tests, this is not necessarily the case for object code.
 Another benefit is that most structural coverage analysis tools are designed to analyze source code and can't analyze object code, and using these tools can significantly reduce effort as we saw in Manual vs. automated structural coverage analysis on page 50.
-A major drawback of source code coverage results can necessitate running multiple builds, especially for resource-limited systems (see Coverage analysis on resource-limited systems on page 52).
+A major drawback of source code coverage analysis is that the typical approach of instrumenting the source code to collect coverage results can necessitate running multiple builds, especially for resource-limited systems (see Coverage analysis on resource-limited systems on page 52).